joshukraine/ofreport.com-v1/source/articles/2009-05-romans-3-the-closing-arguments.html.markdown

 Romans 3:10-18 gives us Paul's final exposure of the acts of wicked: there is none that seeks God, their throats are like open tombs, they run to shed the blood of the innocent, their ways are destruction and misery.
 And thus we come to his conclusion in Romans 3:20: *no one can be justified by the law*.
 Whatever men may say of each other, God's verdict is clear: our works are evil, and we stand silenced, guilty before a Holy God (Rom.
 3:19).
 The law, which was given to show us the way of life, judges us to be sinners.
 It is the light of the law that exposes our sin and demands our damnation.
 This is a grim conclusion indeed, but if we keep reading, we find that we have come to yet another major turning point in Romans.
 Hope begins here with verse 21: *"But now the righteousness of God <span style="text-decoration: underline;">without the law</span> is manifested..."* The disease has been defined, we are convinced of our need, and the cure is coming.
 Let's not run back to our old excuses before God has a chance to offer us salvation.

 I am not afraid to confess that Joshua Steele is fully to blame for the sins of Joshua Steele.
 I do not need to search for a scapegoat.
 Why?
 Because God has provided One for me.
 (Lev.
 16:10-14) He sent His beloved Son to be the scapegoat for my sin.
 Jesus took it all: the sin, the shame, the punishment.
 He died in my place as though He were to blame, so that I can live as though I never sinned at all.
 I am no longer a son of Adam, stumbling along through a life of disillusionment and guilt.
 I am an overcoming son of God, cleansed by His blood, walking in freedom (I John 5:1, 4).
 Christ has made me so.
 (II Cor.
 5:21) He is the Author of this work in my life, and in the lives of all believers.
 (Phil.
 1:6) Let us call sin by its right name: our willful plunge into evil.
 And having confessed our sin (I John 1:9), thus receiving total forgiveness once and for all eternity (Col. 2:13), let us rejoice as saints in the victory of our Savior, who has plunged us into His own cleansing blood, granting us His righteousness and eternal life!

-<p style="text-align: center;">*There is a fountain filled with blood
+*There is a fountain filled with blood
 Drawn from Immanuel's veins,
 And sinners plunged beneath that flood
-Lose all their guilty stains!</em>
+Lose all their guilty stains!

-<p style="text-align: center;">*E'er since by faith I saw the stream
+E'er since by faith I saw the stream
 Thy flowing wounds supply,
 Redeeming love has been my theme
-And shall be till I die!</em>
+And shall be till I die!*
+{: .article-text--centered}